-- All actions to avoid child labour shall be implemented by taking the child's best interests into account. - All our suppliers shall ecognize the U.N.
-Convention on the Rights of the Child, and that the suppliers comply with all relevant national and international laws, regulations
+- All actions to avoid child labour shall be implemented by taking the child's best interests into account. - All our suppliers shall recognize the U.N.
+Convention on the Rights of the Child, and that the suppliers comply with all relevant national and international laws, regulations and provisions applicable in the country of production.

-- and provisions applicable in the country of production. - Suppliers are obliged to take the appropriate measures to ensure that no child labour occurs at suppliers' and their subcontractors' places of production. - If child labour is found in any of production, place company will require the supplier to implement a corrective action plan.
+- Suppliers are obliged to take the appropriate measures to ensure that no child labour occurs at suppliers' and their subcontractors' places of production. - If child labour is found in any place of production, our company will require the supplier to implement a corrective action plan.
 If corrective action is not implemented within the agreed time-frame, or if repeated violations occur, we will terminate all business with the supplier concerned.
-The corrective action plan shall take the child's best interests into consideration. - The effectively supplier shall communicate to all its subcontractors, as well as to its own co-workers, the content Broadband Communication Networks No Child Labour Policy. and ensure that all measures reauired implemented are accordingly.
+The corrective action plan shall take the child's best interests into consideration. - shall effectively The supplier communicate to all its subcontractors, as well as to its own co-workers. the content of Broadband Communication Networks No Child Labour Policy, and ensure that all measures implemented required are accordingly.

 We have written to our suppliers and requested them not to engage child labour in any of our projects.
-Additionally, when vetting our suppliers, they have to declare that they do not engage child labour.
+Additionally, when vetting our suppliers, they have to declare that they do not engage child labour. infected and affected parties.
+The policy prohibits HIV testing as a prerequisite for recruitment, access to training or promotion.
+It also provides for the promotion and facilitation of Voluntary Counselling and Testing (VCT) for all employees.
+The policy also provides for: